olimjano/Mary/README.md

 </p>

 <h3 align="left">About Me:</h3>
 <h4 align="left">I have a strong foundation in data analytics and business.
 I am an aspriring product manager and come with 4+ years of experience working on SaaS platforms defining KPIs, providing and iterating features for automotive cloud based solutions.
-I very customer centric and aim to provide value from a user's perspective.</h4>
+I am very customer centric and aim to provide value from a user's perspective.
+I am passionate in ierative processes, product roadmap, and working with engineers.</h4>

 ![MasterHead](https://i.pinimg.com/originals/fc/71/63/fc71635c7f1b09ed30413f59bb749582.gif)